The Reverend Christine A. Smith, B.S., M.Div., Author, Beyond the Stained Glass Ceiling: Equipping and Encouraging Female Pastors

 Rev. Smith has served as a lecturer/workshop leader for the historic Hampton Ministers and Musicians Conference (2013), John Carroll University, Cleveland, Ohio for the Annual Martin Luther King, Jr., observance (“Continuing the Dream: Women and the Ministry, 2014), keynote speaker for the Church of the Brethren, Annual Conference Intercultural Luncheon, dealing with the injustices of sexism and racism (2014), as well as for the Church of the Brethren National Older Adult Conference, guest preacher (2015).

 Rev. Smith was featured as a lecturer/workshop leader and preacher for a special event named for her book, “Beyond the Stained Glass Ceiling,” sponsored by Ashland Theological Seminary.
-Internationally, Rev. Smith was interviewed to discuss her book and the realities of the "stained glass ceiling" on the Sean Moncrieff show, Ireland Newstalk In 2016, Rev. Smith traveled to the Holy Land, Israel on a missions trip, serving as a delegate, representing the Women in Ministry Department of the Progressive National Baptist Convention (The Rev. Dr. James Perkins, President).
+Internationally, Rev. Smith was interviewed to discuss her book and the realities of the "stained glass ceiling" on the Sean Moncrieff show, Ireland Newstalk In 2016, Rev. Smith and her husband were invited to travel to the Holy Land, Israel on a missions trip.
+She served as a delegate, representing the Women in Ministry Department of the Progressive National Baptist Convention (The Rev. Dr. James Perkins, President).

 Rev. Smith is the proud wife of Mr. Aristide Smith, Jr. Together they have two sons, Aristide Smith, III and Caleb Alexander Smith and one daughter, Aris Christine Smith.
 For all of these blessings, Rev. Smith simply says, “To God be the glory for the great things He has done!”